Personnel Policy Manual

 The District contributes to the retirement plan on behalf of the employee for gross wages received during the prior period January 1-December 31 of each year.
 If the employee receives wages of $999.99 or less, the District contributes $100.00 to the plan.
 If the employee receives from $1,000.00 to 1999.99 the District contributes $200.00.
 The District increases its contribution by $100.00 for every increment of $1,000.00 earned.
 Gross wages includes all taxable income.

-For employees who resign or retire, the District will contribute to the retirement plan based on the gross wages earned, including pay for unused annual leave, from January 1 through the last day of employment.
+For employees who resign or retire, the District will contribute to the retirement plan based on the gross wages earned, including pay for unused annual leave and longevity earned, from January 1 through the last day of employment.
 Payment to the plan sponsor will be made with the first payroll following the last day of employment.

 Employees are given information about the plan prior to enrollment, and are encouraged to read the information carefully.
 Additional information is available on request.